Difference between boiler and

 1. 1

-Consider the size of your home, insulation, climate, and your heating preferences to determine if a boiler or furnace would be the better choice.
+Consider the size of your home, the existing heating system, and your energy efficiency goals to determine whether a boiler or furnace would be the better choice.

 2. 2